Non-Steroidal Anti-Inflammatory Drugs Comparison

 Indomethacin, a very potent COX inhibitor, besides its high cardiovascular risk, has a significant GI toxicity and many central nervous system side effects.
 Indomethacin should not be used by children <14 years and during pregnancy.

 Indomethacin is still one of the most potent NSAIDs in use.
 It is also a more potent antipyretic than either aspirin or acetaminophen, and it has about 10 times the analgesic potency of aspirin.
 However, its beneficial analgesic effect is definitely overshadowed by pronounced side effects.
+Indomethacin is mainly used for acute gout and osteoarthritis.

 Ketoprofen, unlike many NSAIDs, inhibits the synthesis of leukotrienes and leukocyte migration into inflamed joints in addition to inhibiting the biosynthesis of prostaglandins.
 Ketoprofen stabilizes the lysosomal membrane during inflammation, resulting in decreased tissue destruction.
 Although it is less potent than indomethacin, its gastrotoxicity is about the same.
 Ketoprofen may cause photosensitivity.